-If you’re taking your pet snake to the vet or moving house, you’ll need a snake travel carrier.
-But snakes become stressed when moved around quickly, and when in unfamiliar places.
-This makes transporting snakes to a different place difficult.
+If you’re taking your pet snake to the vet or moving house, you’ll need a high-quality snake travel carrier.
+But snakes become stressed when moved around, and when in unfamiliar places.

-This is the ideal way to transport snakes, but not the only way that a snake can be moved safely.
+This is one of the best ways to transport snakes, but it’s not the only way that a snake can be moved safely.
 You could also use a portable plastic terrarium, a shift box, or a snake bag.

 Best Way to Transport Snakes

-Snakes are much more difficult to transport than other pets.
-While you can comfort most pets, you can’t comfort snakes, or offer them treats to make them happy.
-There’s no way around the fact that they don’t enjoy traveling, and are easily stressed.
+Snakes are more difficult to transport than other pets.
+While you can comfort most pets, you can’t comfort or offer snakes treats to make them happy.
+There’s no way around the fact that they don’t enjoy traveling.

-But worse yet is that traveling is dangerous for snakes.
+Traveling is dangerous for snakes.
 They have exacting requirements for their temperature and humidity.
-If these aren’t met, they can die surprisingly quickly.
-This applies to overly hot and cold environments.
+If these aren’t met, the snake can die quickly.
+This applies in very hot and cold environments.

 There are ways to transport snakes.
-Some are better than others, but your choice should depend on the context and the weather conditions.
-These are the most common:
+Some are better than others, but your choice should depend on the reason for the journey and the weather conditions.
+These modes of snake transport are the most common:

 - Snake bags.
-The perfect portable snake carrier.
-These are drawstring cloth bags.
-They’re comfortable for the snake and stop them from getting stressed.
+These are drawstring cloth bags that are comfy and prevent the snake from getting stressed.

 - Portable plastic terrariums.
-Terraria come in all shapes and sizes, and some are small enough to travel with.
+Terrariums come in a variety of sizes and are small enough to travel with.

 - Basic plastic tubs.
-Tupperware tubs with air holes in will do, if there’s no other option.
+Tupperware tubs with air holes in can work

 - A snake transport box/shift box.
-These are a tool developed to transport venomous snakes, but they can be used with any snake.
+These are a tool developed to transport venomous snakes, but they can be used for any snake.

-Each of these methods has its advantages.
-But perhaps the best way to transport snakes is to put them in a bag, then put the bag in a portable terrarium.
+The best way to transport snakes is to put them in a bag, and then put the bag in a portable terrarium.
 This provides security and strength, plus a place for the snake to hide and feel secure.

-If you can’t afford a dedicated snake bag, don’t worry.
-You can use a pillowcase in a pinch.
+If you don’t have a dedicated snake bag, you can use a pillowcase.
 Get the snake inside using your snake hook and tie the top of the pillowcase shut.
-You may also need to do this if you don’t have the time to order and wait for a bag.

 You could also consider using a plastic tub.
 A small plastic container would be fine for this purpose.
 The snake sits inside as it sits inside its enclosure.

 These don’t have to be bought specifically for your snake.
 Any Tupperware tub would do.
-If the snake is going to be inside for a long period of time, you should drill a small hole in the top so that it can breathe properly.
+If the snake is going to be inside for a long period of time, you should drill small holes in the top so that it can breathe properly.

-Pick a tub that has a lid which locks into place.
-This will stop the snake from getting loose while you’re transporting them.
-This one from is a 14-gallon example with a lid that snaps into place.
+Pick a tub that has a lid that locks into place.
+This will stop the snake from getting loose while you’re transporting it.

 Shift boxes are custom-made by breeders and owners.
 They’re usually made by people who own venomous snakes.
 They prioritize safety, both when getting the snake in the box, and when traveling.

 The idea of a shift box is that you put the box in the snake’s enclosure.
-They will get inside on their own, so you don’t have to pick them up and move them.
+The snake will get inside on its own, so you don’t have to pick it up.
 This isn’t necessary with non-venomous snakes unless you have a particularly aggressive specimen.

 The boxes are usually wooden in construction.
-They have a lid on hinges that opens upwards, that can be secured with a padlock.
+They have a lid on hinges that opens upwards that can be secured with a padlock.
 There is a hole in the front that the snake gets in through.
-This hole can be secured shut like the lid.
+This hole can be secured shut.

-The box itself can be set up with substrate, moisture and a thermometer like any other box.
+The box itself can be set up with substrate, moisture, and a thermometer.